GameDev46/neuron_experiment/README.md

 ### Survival rates

 This tells you the percentage of thge population that made it to the safe zone in each generation (they must remain in the safe zone to be counted)

-## Website

-You can use the program [here on its website](https://gamedev46.github.io/neuron_experiment/) or download the files and run it locally on your device!